 Using a radiator drain key and a small container, open the radiator bleed valve.
 Wait for water to drip into the container.
-If the water is dirty, that’s a sign of sludge.
+If you get dirty water when bleeding radiators, it’s a sign of sludge blockages.

-But that doesn’t necessarily mean that’s causing the problem.
+However, it doesn’t necessarily mean that sludge alone is causing the problem.
 If your radiators are hot at the bottom, but not the top, that’s a sign of air build up.
-Bleed all the radiators in the house.
+Bleed all the radiators in the house to find out.

 Once you’ve bled all the radiators, put the heating to full temperature.
 You’ll want to check all the radiators and see if they are cold at the bottom.

-If they are cold at the bottom, check the pipes going into them.
-Are they hot, or at least warm?
-If they are, there’s a very good chance heating sludge build-up is causing havoc on your central heating system.
+If there are cold spots on the bottom of your rads, check the pipes going into them.
+In the event they are, there’s a very good chance heating sludge build-up is wreaking havoc on your central heating system.
 The sludge has settled at the bottom of the radiators and isn’t allowing them to heat properly.

-And, it’s not just the pump and heat exchanger that are the issue here.
-The sludge will deposit harmful particles like rust and dirt on pretty much every component in the boiler.
-This will reduce its life expectancy considerably.
+And it’s not just the pump and heat exchanger you should worry about.
+The sludge will deposit harmful particles, like rust and dirt, on pretty much every component in the boiler.
+This will considerably reduce its life expectancy.

 Preventing heating sludge build up is quite simple.

-The second step, and probably more important, is to fit a magnetic sludge system filter.
-The dirty water we’ve mentioned is constantly circulating around your central heating system.
+The second step, and probably a more important one, is to fit a magnetic sludge system filter.
+The heating system’s dirty water contents are constantly circulating around your the radiators, towel rails, and pipework.
 A magnetic system filter will catch most the particles in the sludge.

 I’d suggest going with a quality brand your sludge magnet.
 Top brand filters include the Fernox TF1 filter and the Magnaclean Professional 2 (they are available in 22mm and 28mm depending on the size of your pipe work).

-Check out this video that shows the difference that a magnetic system filter can have on sludge build-up and how quickly it can get rid of it.
+Check out this video that shows the difference a magnetic system filter can have on sludge build-up, and how quickly it can get rid of it.
 In a matter of minutes, it can remove the majority of sludge that is circulating throughout your radiators and pipework.

-To aid the system filter, you should dose your system with inhibitor.
+To aid the system filter, you should dose your system with an inhibitor.
 All heating merchants sell inhibitor.
-What this chemical does is break the particles down that are being stubborn (for instance, collecting in the bottom of radiators).
-This puts the particles back into circulation and eventually, they’ll hit the scale reducer, or the magnetic system filter (also known as a radiator sludge magnet).
+This chemical breaks stubborn particles down and puts them back into circulation, where they’ll eventually hit the scale reducer or the magnetic system filter (also known as a radiator sludge magnet).

 A popular system inhibitor that will help to keep sludge at bay is Sentinel X100.
 Although, any inhibitor from a reputable plumbing merchant is going to be better than having none!